mbasso/asm-dom/README.md

 Here is a list of things that have to be done to complete this project:

 - examples
 - sometimes tests fail in a non-deterministic way with error `err.uncaught = true;`
-- use requestAnimationFrame? (there is a branch with this name)
 - use the closure compiler (cause problems with wasm, need to update emscripten)

 ## Benchmarks